phurwicz/hover/docs/pages/tutorial/t2-bokeh-app.md

 ```

 ???+ tip "Pros & Cons"
-    This is the classical approach to run a `bokeh` server.
+    This is the "classic" approach to run a `bokeh` server.
 Remote access is simple through parameters [**specified here**](https://docs.bokeh.org/en/latest/docs/reference/command/subcommands/serve.html).
-The bokeh plot tools are mobile-friendly too -- this means you can host a server, such as a cloud virtual machine, and annotate from a tablet.
+The bokeh plot tools are mobile-friendly too -- this means you can host a server, e.g. an http-enabled cloud virtual machine, and annotate from a tablet.

-    The command line mode is less interactive as Python objects in the server do not persist like in Jupyter.
+    The command line mode is less interactive, since Python objects in the script cannot be accessed on the fly.

 ## **Option 3: Anywhere in Python**

-It is also possible to [embedded an app](https://docs.bokeh.org/en/latest/docs/user_guide/server.html#embedding-bokeh-server-as-a-library) into regular Python:
+It is possible to [embed the app](https://docs.bokeh.org/en/latest/docs/user_guide/server.html#embedding-bokeh-server-as-a-library) in regular Python:

 ```Python
 from bokeh.server.server import Server